-Central Office Staff: Deputy Director of the Office of Investigations and Intelligence (OII) was asked, how long does it take to initiate an investigation following an allegation of sexual abuse or sexual harassment?
-Response, an investigation is initiated as soon as the allegation is received and reviewed by OII.
-Time from incident date to referral to OII does vary depending on circumstances out of OII control (institutional processing, means by which the allegation is made, etc.).
+Regional Investigator: Question, how long does it take to initiate an investigation following an allegation of sexual abuse or sexual harassment?
+An investigation is initiated as soon as the allegation is received and reviewed by OII.
+Time from the incident date to referral to OII does vary depending on circumstances out of OII control (institutional processing, means by which the allegation is made, etc.)

-Central Office Staff: Deputy Director of the Office of Investigations and Intelligence (OII) was asked, what would be the first steps in initiating and investigation and how along would they take?
-Response, all cases are different but normally it would be an interview with the victim.
-Initial interviews are conducted as quickly as possible after the investigation is initiated.
-If the victim is taken to the hospital for injuries sustained in an assault and OII are notified immediately.
-Agents often respond to the hospital to conduct the initial interview.
+Regional Investigator: Question, what would be the first steps in initiating an investigation and how long would they take?
+All cases are different, but normally, it would be an interview with the alleged victim.
+Initial interviews are conducted as quickly as possible, after the investigation is initiated.
+If the victim is taken to the hospital for injuries sustained in an assault and OII is notified immediately, agents often respond to the hospital to conduct the initial interview.